 Told by Natasha.
 Adapted for Storynory by Bertie.

 A long time ago, in the waters of China’s famous West Lake, there lived a spirit.
-She took the form of a white snake, and for many years she practiced the most secret Taoist arts.
+She took the form of a white snake, and for many years she practised the most secret Taoist arts.
 She was an expert in the ritual form of fighting known as Tai Chi, in medicine, and in meditation.
-All these she practiced in the cool, watery world of the lake with her friend, the green snake.
+All these she practised in the cool, watery world of the lake with her friend, the green snake.
 Occasionally, the snake spirits would look up through the crystal clear surface of the water to the the land.
-They saw green hills, the blossom of the trees, temples, wooden houses, pagodas, bridges, cheerful lanterns, and young people in love, walking arm in arm.
+They saw green hills, the blossom of the trees, temples, wooden houses, pagodas, bridges, cheerful lanterns, and young people in love, walking arm-in-arm.
 To them, the world of the humans seemed quite enchanting.

 “Don’t worry about me,” replied the boy.
 “I’ll hurry home and I’ll soon be dry.
 Keep it for now.
 You can meet me here tomorrow.”

-At the same time the following day the girls met the young lad again by the broken bridge.
+At the same time the following day, the girls met the young lad again by the broken bridge.
 They returned his umbrella, and the three passed the evening together.
 They strolled along the wooden sidewalks, looked into the shops, and visited the temple.
 An old priest with a long white beard gave them tea.
 The girl in green whispered to the boy, “My friend likes you very much, will you ask her to marry you?”
-And the boy – who had few prospects on the world – replied, “I would like to very much, but my family is very poor.
+The boy, who had few prospects on the world, replied, “I would like to very much, but my family is very poor.
 What shall we live on?”

-And so the boy asked the girl in the white dress to marry him.
-She blushed – as was proper – and accepted his proposal.
+So the boy asked the girl in the white dress to marry him.
+She blushed, as was proper, and accepted his proposal.
 A week later they held a simple ceremony and a modest wedding feast.
 Little did the boy know that his charming new wife was, in fact, Madame White Snake.

 She should have pleaded that she had a headache, and that she was not feeling well, but Madame White Snake did not want to disappoint her husband.
 She thought that perhaps she had developed enough power to withstand the effect of the wine.
 She took a sip from the cup and then another.
-She quite liked it And then she drank a third little sip and – Alas! – she felt her power weakening – an instant later she turned back into a snake.
+She quite liked it, and then she drank a third little sip, but alas!
+She felt her power weakening and an instant later she turned back into a snake.
 Her poor husband was so shocked that he fell down on the spot.
 An hour later, the green snake came looking for her friend and found that the boy was already dead.